Martin Mill military railway: Guns and batteries served by the railway

 The northernmost of the two lines laid by the military served the guns named "Winnie" and "Pooh", which were 14" naval gun emplacements capable of hitting targets on the other side of the channel, mainly the German guns on the French coast aimed at Britain.
-Winnie was the first UK gun to land a shell on mainland Europe in August 1940 in reply to the German long range guns that started bombarding Dover on the evening of the 22nd August.
+Winnie was the first UK gun to land a shell on mainland Europe in August 1940 in reply to the German long range guns that started bombarding Dover on the evening of 22 August.
 The sister gun, Pooh, was active from March 1941.
 This branch of the railway also had some firing spurs for the use of rail mounted guns (see below).
 There was also a branch off this line to another battery near the RAF Camp.

 The southernmost of the two military lines served the guns "Clem" and "Jane" (the Wanstone Battery), which were active from August 1942, and the railway extended beyond them to the location of the experimental hypersonic gun "Bruce" (which was never used in combat), which was near the Dover Patrol Monument.
 At each of the guns the line ran behind the guns to supply munitions and cordite, and there was a line immediately in front of the guns to allow barrel changes.
 This southernmost branch also had firing spurs for the large rail mounted guns.

 The rail mounted guns were large relics from WW1 (see BL 14-inch railway gun).
 During WW1 they had 14 inch barrels, an obsolete type scrapped in 1926, but the rail carriages and mounts were kept in storage between the wars.